-QUICKIES: periods and the menstrual cycle a sex ed summary from scarleteen.com
+QUICKIES: sexual anatomy and pleasure a sex ed summary from scarleteen.com

 Sexual anatomy is about far more than genitals.
 The parts of the body where we can explore and experience our sexuality and pleasure are potentially all the parts of the body.